 - Efficiency Ratings: Efficiency numbers can seem complicated and overwhelming.
 Generally, the public assumes that a higher efficiency number is better.
 While this is true for getting the most heat out of a fireplace, the flame appearance is impacted by a higher efficiency, and most rebates don’t reward an 85% efficient fireplace over a 62.4% efficient one.

 Estimating Accurately for the Project

 Another fireplace buying tip is to take the entire project into consideration.
-When shopping around, you need to take into account not only the price of the fireplace itself, but also the cost of installation, venting, and any additional options or accessories.
+When shopping around, you need to take into account more than the price of the fireplace itself.
+You must also consider the cost of installation, venting, and any additional options or accessories.
 Of course every job is different, but there are some frequently overlooked budget numbers that can help when accurately planning a project.
-Consideration should be used with the following:

 - Possible changes in venting, electrical or gas routes.
 Depending on the location of the fireplace, the installation may require a power vent.

 - The time and cost of a conversion kit installation if the unit needs to be switched to Propane from Natural Gas, or vice versa.

 - The fireplace may require special clearances and framing adjustments, such as the use of steel studs instead of wood.
 Additionally, some fireplaces require special chase venting which can add cost to a project.